 Bitten Lip or Tongue

 Wash the area with water and apply a cold compress (a moist washcloth or towel pressed firmly against the bite) to reduce swelling.
-Consult our pediatric emergency dentist to determine the severity of the injury.
+Consult our emergency children’s dentist to determine the severity of the injury.

 Broken, Chipped, or Fractured Tooth